 In-app purchases in free mobile apps get charged directly to the customer’s credit card associated with the app stores (Google Play Store or Apple App Store account).
 This is easy for app users since they don’t have to enter any credit card information to complete in-app purchases.

 Look how easy it is to buy something within an app if your customers have Apple Pay linked to their devices.

 One click and done.
-It’s that easy for the customer and you start getting money instantly.
+It’s that easy for the customer.
+That’s how free apps make money.